 The report(s) referred to in paragraph (b) above must be prepared and signed by the persons who carried out the audits and inspections.

-A procedure for preventive action to ensure that potential causes of problems that have been identified within the system are remedied;
+The aerodrome operator shall maintain a procedure for preventive action to ensure that potential causes of problems that have been identified within the system are remedied;

-A process to capture staff suggestions for improvement, followed by management review and possible implementation of those suggestions;
+The aerodrome operator shall maintain a process to capture staff suggestions for improvement, followed by management review and possible implementation of those suggestions;

-An internal quality audit programme to audit the aerodrome certificate holder’s organization for conformity with the procedures in its manual and achievement of the goals set out in it.
+The aerodrome operator shall maintain an internal quality audit programme to audit the aerodrome certificate holder’s organization for conformity with the procedures in its manual and achievement of the goals set out in it.

 Each certified aerodrome operator will incorporate an internal audit process to provide factual information for management to make appropriate decisions in accordance with the aerodrome manual.
 This internal audit should be able to;